graphsense/graphsense-python/docs/TxsApi.md

     # example passing only required values which don't have defaults set
     try:
-        # Returns details of a specific transaction identified by its hash.
+        # Returns details of a specific transaction identified by its hash
         api_response = api_instance.get_tx(currency, tx_hash)
         pprint(api_response)
     except graphsense.ApiException as e: